Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

-The $\xi$-dependent fraction in (\ref{eq:g_QLamp}) represents the optimization of the matching network in the presence of thermal noise, given quantum-limited amplifier performance.
-One important feature of this sensitivity expression is the dependence on internal quality factor.
-The sensitivity to dark matter grows as $Q_{\rm int}^{-1/4}$, independent of whether the overall Q satisfies $Q<Q_{\rm DM}$ or $Q>Q_{\rm DM}$. \footnote{ Due to the optimization of matching, which fixes $\xi^{i}$ to its optimal value, $Q_{\rm int}^{i}$, $Q^{i}$, and $Q_{s}$ are all proportional to each other.
+One important feature of the sensitivity expressions (\ref{eq:g_QLamp}) and (\ref{eq:g_QLamp_flat}) is the dependence on internal quality factor.
+The sensitivity to dark matter grows as $Q_{\rm int}^{-1/4}$, independent of whether the overall $Q$ satisfies $Q<Q_{\rm DM}$ or $Q>Q_{\rm DM}$.
+This parametric dependence differs from previous sensitivity estimates given in \cite{Sik85} and \cite{Chaudhuri:2014dla}.\footnote{ Due to the optimization of matching, which fixes $\xi$ to its optimal value, $Q_{\rm int}$, $Q$, and $Q_{s}$ are all proportional to each other.
 Thus, a scaling of sensitivity as $Q_{\rm int}^{-1/4}$ implies a scaling as $Q^{-1/4}$ and $Q_{s}^{-1/4}$.
-See equations (\ref{eq:Q_xi}) and (\ref{eq:InvN_Spectrum_Q}) for scattering-mode amplifiers, as well as the treatments of flux-to-voltage amplifiers in Appendices \ref{sec:FtoV_Amps} and \ref{ssec:FtoV_opt_QL}. } This parametric dependence differs from previous sensitivity estimates given in \cite{Sik85} and \cite{Chaudhuri:2014dla}.
-We now explain this difference.
-It is useful to reference the results in Section \ref{sec:resonator_SNR} and equation (\ref{eq:Dicke}), rexpressed here in terms of the system noise temperature $T_{S}$ \cite{asztalos2010squid}:
+See equations (\ref{eq:Q_xi}) and (\ref{eq:InvN_Spectrum_Q}) for scattering-mode amplifiers, as well as the treatments of flux-to-voltage amplifiers in Appendices \ref{sec:FtoV_Amps} and \ref{ssec:FtoV_opt_QL}. } We now explain this difference.

+It is useful to reference the SNR equation (\ref{eq:Dicke}), rexpressed here in terms of the system noise temperature $T_{S}$ \cite{asztalos2010squid}:

 As there are two system bandwidths here--namely, the resonator bandwidth and the dark-matter-signal bandwidth--one must carefully choose the value of $\Delta \nu$.
 The proper choice is provided by our insights in Section \ref{sssec:SNR_one}.
 We should use the bandwidth of the optimally filtered signal, which is obtained from the integrand of (\ref{eq:sig_1}) with $f=f^{\rm opt}$.
-For dark matter at rest mass frequency $\nu_{\rm DM}^{0}$ and the resonator centered at $\nu_{r}^{i}$, the bandwidth is approximately the minimum of the dark-matter bandwidth and sensitivity bandwidth
+For dark matter at rest-mass frequency $\nu_{\rm DM}^{0}$ and the resonator centered nearby at $\nu_{r}^{i} \approx \nu_{\rm DM}^{0}$, the bandwidth is approximately the minimum of the dark-matter bandwidth and sensitivity bandwidth

-We have switched to the variable $Q_{\rm DM}$, rather than the specific value of $10^{6}$ in the above expression in order to show that the effects discussed below are actually independent of what value we set for the dark-matter bandwidth.
+We have used the variable $Q_{\rm DM}$, rather than the specific value of $10^{6}$ above eq. (\ref{eq:g_QLamp_flat}), in order to show that the effects discussed below are actually independent of what value we set for the dark-matter bandwidth.